Aerijo/language-latex2e/README.md

 ## Current Status

-This package is still in a decidedly unfinished state, with many scopes missing and already implemented behaviour lacking some features.
-It currently requires a custom theme to display as intended, and it's a bit of a hack job to get programs such as [`linter-spell`](https://atom.io/packages/linter-spell) and [`linter-chktex`](https://atom.io/packages/linter-chktex) working.
+~~This package is still in a decidedly unfinished state, with many scopes missing and already implemented behaviour lacking some features.
+It currently requires a custom theme to display as intended, and~~ it's a bit of a hack job to get programs such as [`linter-spell`](https://atom.io/packages/linter-spell) and [`linter-chktex`](https://atom.io/packages/linter-chktex) working.

-However, I am working to fix these issues and add more functionality to the package.
+We're almost ready for a v1.0.0 release!

+Most features available in `language-latex` have been implemented, so all that remains is to tidy up the grammar rules.
 If you think you can help in anyway, feel free to go to the GitHub page and raise an issue or submit a pull request.

 ## Installation